elastisys/compliantkubernetes/docs/operator-manual/credentials.md

 --------------------------------------

 * Purpose: access the Kubernetes API for disaster recovery, break glass or initial setup
-* Owner: shared between operators
+* Owner: shared between administrators
 * Type: special
 * Use for:
     * Initial setup